EduardoZepeda/nexusStartPage/README.md

 ```
 sections = ['Social', 'Mail', 'Media', 'Shops', 'Programming', 'Blogs', 'Others', 'News', '4chan'];
 ```

-You can use your own sections:
+Please feel free to use your own sections:

 ```
-sections = ['Section1', 'Section2', 'Section3', 'Section4', 'Section5', 'Section6'];
+sections = ['Your Section 1', 'Your Section 2', 'Your Section 3', 'Your Section 4', 'Your Section 5', 'Your Section 6'];
 ```

 ### Todo